0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	jnz	1b
 ```

-Here we do almost the same as in the previous example, except the first entry will be with flags - `$0x00000183` - `PRESENT + WRITE + MBZ` and all other entries with `0x8`.
+Here we do almost the same as in the previous example, except the first entry will be with flags - `$0x00000183` - `PRESENT + WRITE + MBZ` and all other entries.
 In the end we will have 2048 pages by 2 megabytes.

 Our early page table structure are done, it maps 4 gigabytes of memory and now we can put the address of the high-level page table - `PML4` - in `cr3` control register: